 When he unveiled the Broad Prize for Urban Education in 2002, Broad said he hoped to create the equivalent of the Nobel or Pulitzer Prizes for education.
 To win the annual prize, a $1 million award, districts had to demonstrate high academic improvement while closing the achievement gap among low-income and minority students.
-Districts including New York City, Miami-Dade, and Houston were among the recipients before.
-The foundation , an award that began five years ago.
+Districts including New York City, Miami-Dade, and Houston were among the recipients before the prize was suspended in 2015.
+The foundation continues to award a $250,000 annual prize to charter schools, an award that began five years ago.

 The Broad Academy, meanwhile, has trained nearly 700 district superintendents, according to its website.
 They include John Deasy, the former chief of the district in Los Angeles, where the Broad Foundation was particularly active.
-However,say it trains future superintendents in harmful corporate-management techniques and encourages them to leave parents and teachers out in the cold.
+However, critics of the academy say it trains future superintendents in harmful corporate-management techniques and encourages them to leave parents and teachers out in the cold.

 The foundation also provides grants to numerous high-profile organizations, from Teach For America to Success Academy charter schools.
-Of the foundation’s, $144 million has gone to charter schools, according to the foundation.
+Of the foundation’s $590 million in education-focused donations since 1999, $144 million has gone to charter schools, according to the foundation.
 (The foundation has provided grant support to Education Week in the past, but is not currently a funder.)

 “We wouldn’t be where we are nationally or in Los Angeles without him.
 Full stop,” said Richard Barth, the chief executive officer of the KIPP charter school network.